HELOC vs. Home Equity Loan: Comparing Equity Options

 - Sufficient home equity: Most lenders require that you have at least 15% to 20% equity in your home.
 This means your loan-to-value (LTV) ratio should be no higher than 80% to 85% after the new loan.

-- Good credit score: A credit score of at least 620 is typically needed for a HELOC or home equity loan, though a higher score can help you secure better terms and interest rates.
+- Good credit score: You typically need a credit score of at least 620 for a HELOC or home equity loan, though a higher score can help you secure better terms and interest rates.

-- Stable income and employment: Lenders will verify your income and employment history to ensure you can afford the loan payments.
-They’ll look for a steady job history and sufficient income to cover your current debts and the new loan.
+- Stable income and employment: Lenders will check your income and work history to make sure you can handle the monthly payments.
+They’ll want to see steady income and enough room in your budget to cover both your existing debts and the new loan.

 - Debt-to-income ratio (DTI): Most lenders prefer a DTI ratio of 43% or lower.
 This means your monthly debt payments, including your potential new loan, should not exceed 43% of your gross monthly income.